dialoguemd/covid-19/src/regions/ca/info/ca-ab/reporting.md

 Further information for travellers returning to work and school can be found on the [Alberta COVID-19 website](https://www.alberta.ca/coronavirus-info-for-albertans.aspx#p22780s6).

-Departing Travellers
+Departing Travellers:

-Albertans are NOT recommended to travel outside of the country at this time.
+Albertans are not recommended to travel outside of the country at this time.

 [Source](https://www.albertahealthservices.ca/topics/Page16997.aspx)